vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/native-key-provider/README.md

 ### Do I need a Trusted Platform Module 2.0 (TPM) for my ESX hosts?

 While we recommend a TPM, one is not required to use Native Key Provider.
 If a TPM 2.0 is available and configured on the host it will be used to help protect the Native Key Provider keys as part of the ESX host encrypted configuration data.

+If you do not have a hardware TPM in all your ESX hosts do not check the “Use key provider only with TPM protected ESX hosts” option when creating a Native Key Provider.
+Note that, regardless of what you specify, hosts with TPMs will use the TPM to protect the ESX host encrypted configuration data.

 ### Can I use TPM 1.2 for Native Key Provider?